Huys952759/Random-Quote-Machine/README.md

-# Front End Libraries Projects - Build a Random Quote Machine
+# Fcc - Front End Libraries Projects - Build a Random Quote Machine

 A simple application that shows random quotes using API.